 The “good” and “bad” oil debate tends to focus on saturated vs. monounsaturated vs. polyunsaturated, but it should be focused around good processing or bad processing, storage, and use.

-First cold-pressed olive oil is great when used on salads; but hexane-processed olive oil cut with canola oil and then used to fry potatoes is terrible for your health.
-Cold pressed sesame seed oil in a dark bottle in the refrigerated section is a healthy delicacy.
-Toasted sesame oil that is 3 years old and stored at room temperature can lead to inflammation and health problems.
+First, cold-pressed olive oil is great when used on salads, but hexane-processed olive oil cut with canola oil and then used to fry potatoes is terrible for your health.
+Cold-pressed sesame seed oil in a dark bottle in the refrigerated section is a healthy delicacy.
+Toasted sesame oil that is three years old and stored at room temperature can lead to inflammation and health problems.

 Despite popular belief that olive oil is great for cooking, it actually has a very low flash point and must be handled with care.
 Can you cook with it?
 Yes, but at low temperatures, and if you can, use it mostly as a finishing oil.

 Here’s what happens.
 When you expose olive oil to high heat, it gets denatured very easily.
-Olive oil is light, heat and oxygen sensitive, so it goes rancid quickly.
+Olive oil is light and heat- and oxygen- sensitive, so it goes rancid quickly.
 In fact, most oils have a surprisingly short shelf life, and even though they might look and smell just fine, in many cases, their molecular structure has changed and these inflammatory fats are correlated with heart diseases, degenerative illnesses of all types, and premature aging.

 Is olive oil healthy then?